 All the categories of drugs have potentially serious side effects that must be looked for during treatment.

-NSAIDs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more are commonly used to treat the symptoms of rheumatoid arthritis.
+NSAIDs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more are commonly used to treat the symptoms of rheumatoid arthritis.
 They do not prevent the damage caused by rheumatoid arthritis from progressing and thus should not be considered the primary treatment.
-(See also table Drugs Used to Treat Rheumatoid Arthritis Drugs Used to Treat Rheumatoid Arthritis Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more .)
+(See also table Drugs Used to Treat Rheumatoid Arthritis Drugs Used to Treat Rheumatoid Arthritis .)

 NSAIDs can reduce the swelling in affected joints and relieve pain.
 They can be taken by mouth or applied directly to the skin over painful joints.
 Rheumatoid arthritis, unlike osteoarthritis, causes considerable inflammation.
 Thus, drugs that decrease inflammation, including NSAIDs, have an important advantage over drugs such as acetaminophen that reduce pain but not inflammation.
 However, NSAIDs (except cyclooxygenase inhibitors) should not be taken by people who have active digestive tract (peptic) ulcers Peptic Ulcer Disease A peptic ulcer is a round or oval sore where the lining of the stomach or duodenum has been eaten away by stomach acid and digestive juices.
 Peptic ulcers can result from Helicobacter pylori... read more —including stomach ulcers or duodenal ulcers—because NSAIDs can upset the stomach.
 Drugs called proton pump inhibitors (such as esomeprazole, lansoprazole, omeprazole, pantoprazole, and rabeprazole) can reduce the risk of stomach or duodenal ulcers (see table Drugs Used to Treat Peptic Ulcer Disease Drug Treatment of Stomach Acid Stomach acid plays a role in a number of disorders of the stomach, including peptic ulcer, gastritis, and gastroesophageal reflux disease (GERD).
 Although the amount of acid present in the stomach... read more ).